13 March 2025

 Community priorities

-Projects submitted to the North East Community Fund should support the strengthening of community connectedness and cohesiveness, as well as align with at least one of the following priorities:
+Projects submitted to the North East Community Fund should support the strengthening of community connectedness and participation, as well as align with at least one of the following priorities:

 Health and wellbeing